- Apply for the Permit Hunt Authorization lottery

 - When the primary applicant returns their permit, the joint applicant’s permit must be returned and will be considered as if they had not applied (years applied does not increase or decrease).

 - When there is a single remaining permit, it will be issued to the primary applicant of a joint application.
 If the primary applicant returns the permit, they will be treated as if they had not applied (i.e., the applicant's number of years applied remains the same).
 The secondary applicant is treated as unsuccessful in the draw, and their weighting increases accordingly.

-Successful applicants for the 2020-21 season will be notified in June 2020 by email.
-A list of final permit holders will be posted online in August 2020.
+Successful applicants will be notified by email in June 2021.
+A list of final permit holders will be posted online in August 2021.